aaryaamoharir/OS_Project2/devlog.md

 if the amount of customers served is above 50 in the middle and I made it say the teller is leaving after it does the join to essentially close it off!
 I forgot to commit the process so you can only really see the end result though.
 Now I need to work on asking the customer for the type of transaction

+## **11:42PM**
+Thought the issue popped up again for a while but it seems like it was just because I was waiting in customer haha.